-The School of Indigenous and Canadian Studies tackles problems that do not fit easily into disciplinary boundaries, including the relationship between settlers and the land they occupy, the trauma of colonialism and the process of reconciliation, the complexities of understanding and preserving heritage, tensions between urban and rural parts of the country, nation-branding and the representation and performance of identity.
-In particular, we consider the conjoined histories of Indigenous peoples and Canadians as a complex, ambiguous and often violent relationship which continues to impact every resident of this country.
+The School of Indigenous and Canadian Studies (SICS) tackles problems that do not fit easily into disciplinary boundaries.
+Our Indigenous Studies courses explore the relationship between settlers and the land they occupy, the trauma of colonialism, and the process of reconciliation.
+The School considers the conjoined histories of Indigenous peoples and Canadians as a complex, ambiguous and often violent relationship that continues to affect every resident of this country.